claviska/SimpleImage/readme.md

 - `$mimeType` (string) - The image format to output as a mime type (defaults to the original mime type).
 - `$quality` (int) - Image quality as a percentage (default 100).

-Returns a SimpleImage instance.
+Returns a SimpleImage object.

 #### `toScreen($mimeType, $quality)`

 Outputs the image to the screen.
+Must be called before any output is sent to the screen.

 - `$mimeType` (string) - The image format to output as a mime type (defaults to the original mime type).
 - `$quality` (int) - Image quality as a percentage (default 100).

-Returns a SimpleImage instance.
+Returns a SimpleImage object.

 ### Utilities